For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 At this stage, you may not need to send evidence of your status as a full-time student, like a student certificate.
 But you may need to in future, as your council is unlikely to grant you an exemption based on your word.

 Your council has two months to respond to you.
-If you disagree with their decision, you can appeal to the Valuation Tribunal.
-The service itself is free, but you'll have to pay for any other costs you incur.
+If you disagree with their decision, you can appeal to the Valuation Tribunal Service (VTS).
+The service is free, but you'll have to pay for any other costs you incur.

 And, to reiterate, if the initial decision from the council seems odd to you, don't just accept it.
 They may make the rules, but they're not always right.